Celestron’s AstroMaster series of telescopes advertises as a quality series of beginner telescopes and as a step up from the dreaded PowerSeeker line.

-The AstroMaster 130EQ is a 130mm f/5 Newtonian, identical to Celestron’s more expensive Omni and NexStar SLT 130mm telescopes as well as the venerable Astronomers Without Borders OneSky and other 130mm tabletop Newtonians.
-However, trouble has arisen with the 130EQ scopes lately.
+The AstroMaster 130EQ is a 130 mm f/5 Newtonian, identical to Celestron’s more expensive Omni and NexStar SLT 130 mm telescopes, as well as the venerable Astronomers Without Borders OneSky and other 130 mm tabletop Newtonians.
+However, there has been trouble with the 130EQ scopes lately.

 As part of an effort to reduce costs and maximize profit, Celestron seems to be putting spherical primary mirrors in at least some AstroMaster 130EQ units.
 These mirrors cannot focus light correctly (a proper Newtonian telescope primary uses a parabolic mirror), especially at such a short focal length, and thus they make the telescope unusable.

 Units sold at big-box stores seem to be the most commonly afflicted with spherical mirrors, but it is possible from Amazon or indeed any other vendor.
 This alone is an immediate disqualification from me recommending it, as no reputable telescope should have any chance of being sold with an unusable primary mirror.

 The AstroMaster 130EQ’s focuser is a standard 1.25” rack and pinion unit, with nice rubberized knobs.
 It works well for the price.

 The 130EQ, like all AstroMaster Newtonians, comes with a 20 mm erecting eyepiece identical to the one supplied with Celestron’s PowerSeeker Newtonian telescopes.
 They’re advertised as usable for terrestrial viewing, but who would actually use an equatorial Newtonian for that?
 Furthermore, the eyepiece itself sucks: It is plastic, has a narrow field of view, and isn’t very sharp.
 It probably costs Celestron at most a dollar to make these eyepieces.